DataResponsibly/RAI_Site.github.io/_news/training_as_infrastructure.md

 inline: true
 ---

-R/AI hosts the **Training as Infrastructure** workshop as part of the [New York AI Exchange](https://airesponsibly.net/news_events/2025/nyaiexchange/), exploring how mentoring and training can function as core AI infrastructure.
+R/AI hosted the **[Training as Infrastructure](https://airesponsibly.net/news_events/2025/training_as_infrastructure)** workshop as part of the [New York AI Exchange](https://airesponsibly.net/news_events/2025/nyaiexchange/), exploring how mentoring and training can function as core AI infrastructure.
 [Learn more here.](https://airesponsibly.net/news_events/2025/training_as_infrastructure/)